-P&C General Meetings are held in the Common Room in B Block twice per term on the Monday of Weeks 3 and Week 7.
-A full list of dates will be highlighted in the newsletter.
-For each P&C meeting, prior notice will be sent via the school email service and will also be placed in the school newsletter.
+P&C General Meetings are held in the Professional Learning Space - Admin Block twice per term on the Monday of Week 3 and Week 7 of each school term, commencing at 7pm.
+A full list of dates for 2023 will be highlighted in the newsletter.
+The first meeting will be held on Monday 13 February 2023 at 7pm.
+For each P&C Meeting, prior notice is sent via the school email service and will also be placed in the school newsletter.

-P&C meetings are an opportunity for you to direct questions to the school executive including the Principal, participate in decisions making regarding expenditure of P&C funds and raise any challenges you may see that need to be addressed at the school.
-The Principal provides a general update on issues affecting the school and our students.
-She is happy to answer questions.
+Meetings are formal but aim to be informative.
+Our School Principal provides a general update on issues affecting the school and our students as well as answers any questions.
 Participating in the meetings is a wonderful way to meet other parents/carers, members of the staff and importantly, to learn about your school.
-We also regularly invite internal and external speakers to address parents/carers on issues affecting our students.
+Each P&C meeting, we have an internal or external speaker to address parents/carers on issues impacting our boys.

-The P&C Annual General Meeting will be held on 14 March 2022.
-Further details will be provided closer to the date.
+The P&C Annual General Meeting will be held on Monday 13 March 2023 at 7pm.
 All parents and carers are invited to attend.

-To maximise the opportunity to make a personal impact at Epping Boys High School, we invite every Year 7 2022 Parent & Carer to please complete the link below to provide information on where you can make a difference across many P&C aspects including; volunteering at the canteen, our bi-annual working bees, volunteering at our musical events, the second hand uniform shop and our Epping Arts Fair.
-Our goal is to communicate with you more effectively to also offer the opportunity to contribute your skills/expertise and talents to the School.
+To maximise the opportunity to make a personal impact at Epping Boys High School, we invite Year 7 2023 Parents and Carers to please complete the link below to provide information on where you can make a difference across many P&C activities including; our bi-annual working bees, volunteering at our school events, the second hand uniform shop and our Epping Arts Fair.
+Our goal is to communicate with you more effectively and to also offer the opportunity to contribute your skills/expertise and talents to the school, where possible.

-https://forms.gle/ZoDwAmoaW2TRxLSR8
+https://forms.gle/9CWNDDbQxkBGW5CG9